Is CBD psychoactive?

 The endocannabinoid system is a ‘lock and key’ system.
 These lock and keys, when paired, are the basis for your body’s self-regulatory system.
 Just like your receptors that interact with your hormones and endorphins, cannabinoids interact with their unique cannabinoid receptors.
 These cannabinoids work together with terpenes to help balance your body and keep it working at its peak.

 There are two major cannabinoid receptors found in the human body.
 CB1 receptors are most prevalent in the central nervous system.
 CB2 receptors are found mostly in the immune system.
-Get a more detailed look into cannabinoid receptors and how taking CBD makes you feel.

 Does CBD Alter Mood?